-We used a tuk-tuk for the day which cost us $20 between us.
+We used a tuk-tuk for the day which cost us $20.
 There are loads of food and drink options within Angkor though a little pricey.
 Advisable to bring your water to avoid paying the high prices for water.

-Some the the temples of Angkor we visited.
+Some of the temples of Angkor we visited.

 As the largest religious monument in the entire world was constructed as a Hindu temple by the Khmer Empire but changed to a Buddhist temple by the 12th Century.